 If you must leave your pet alone in a hotel for a short period of time, these steps will help you and your dog avoid problems:

 - Do not leave your pets alone until they’ve acclimated to the hotel room.
 Take time to establish the hotel room as “home” in your dog’s mind, so he understands that when you leave, you’ll be right back.
+This might mean not leaving your dog until after you spend a night sleeping in the room.

 - Keep the time you’re away as short as possible.
 Do what you have to do and get back to your dog as quickly as possible.